pocandraspoc/TwitterPredictStream/README.md

 # TwitterPredictStream

-with "jsonWrapper.py" I have selected the non retweets from the downloaded data.
+with "jsonWrapper.py" we have selected the non retweets from the downloaded data.
-With "list.py" I have merged the msg parts of the tweets into one bigger file
+With "list.py" we have merged the msg parts of the tweets into one bigger file

 Because
 df = pd.Series(list_of_wordlen)